stefanoslig/blog/_posts/angular-composables.md

 *Composables is not a new idea.
 It's a concept coming from `Vue.js`.
 A lot of the examples and ideas I use in this blog come directly from [Vue.js Composables](https://vuejs.org/guide/reusability/composables.html) docs.*

 In version 16.0.0-next.0 the Angular team introduced a first implementation of Signals which is a reactive primitive which can offer fine-grained reactivity in Angular.
-With such big changes like a new reactive primitive, considering also other very useful features the Angular team has introduced in the latest versions like the [inject](https://angular.io/api/core/testing/inject) function or the concept of [DestroyRef](https://next.angular.io/api/core/DestroyRef), it's anavoidable that new patterns will emerge.
+With such big changes, also considering other very useful features the Angular team has introduced in the latest versions like the [inject](https://angular.io/api/core/testing/inject) function or the concept of [DestroyRef](https://next.angular.io/api/core/DestroyRef), it's inevitable that new patterns will emerge.
+This article is an attempt to explore this pattern in the context of Angular this time.

-This article is an attempt to explore and give a name to something that maybe some of you have already thought.
-As I mentioned already, this is not a new concept.
-It's already used and tested in other framewroks like `Vue.js`.
-Let's explore it in the next paragraphs, in the context of Angular this time.

-In Angular itself we already see a transition on what we can call `Functional Services`.
+In Angular itself we already see a transition of what we can call `Functional Services`.
 It started with the introduction of functional guards and resolvers in version [14.2.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1420-2022-08-25) and was continued with the introduction of functional interceptors in version [15.0.0](https://github.com/angular/angular/blob/main/CHANGELOG.md#1500-2022-11-16).
-But what is an Angular composable, why and how we would use it in a project?
+But what is an Angular Composable, why and how would we use it in a project?

 ### What is an Angular Composable?

 A "composable" in the context of an Angular application is a function which encapsulates stateful logic using the Signals API.
-The composables can be re-used in multiple components, can be nested within each other and they can help us to organize the stateful logic of our components into small, flexible and simpler units.
+The composables can be re-used in multiple components, can be nested within each other and can help us to organize the stateful logic of our components into small, flexible and simpler units.

 In the same way, we create util functions in order to reuse stateless logic across our components, we create  composables to share stateful logic.
-You can check some of potential use cases for an Angular project [here](https://vueuse.org/functions.html).
+You can check some of the potential use cases for an Angular project [here](https://vueuse.org/functions.html).

-But let's see how a composable would look like in an Angular application.
+But let's see how a composable would look in an Angular application.
 In the following examples I don't use the API which is proposed in the RFC for Angular Signals.
-When all the features of this API is in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write these composables in a much nicer way and we will be able to provide more capabilities.
+When all the features of this API are in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write these composables in a much nicer way and we will be able to provide to them more capabilities.

-Let's start with a very simple exaple.
+Let's start with a very simple example.

 ### Mouse Tracker Example